Car Insurance in Maryland

 The MVA only accepts Maryland Insurance Certification forms as proof of insurance.
 They will not accept an insurance card or other insurance documents.

-When registering your car with the Maryland Vehicle Administration (MVA), you must submit a signed Maryland Insurance Certification (FR-19) acknowledging that you will maintain at least the minimum Maryland car insurance requirements.
+When registering your car with the Maryland Motor Vehicle Administration (MVA), you must submit a signed Maryland Insurance Certification (FR-19) acknowledging that you will maintain at least the minimum Maryland car insurance requirements.

 The FR-19 can only be obtained through your insurance company and: